algolia/renderscript/README.md

 > An API to render a page inside a real Chromium (with JavaScript enabled) and send back the raw HTML.

-This project is directly written and consumed by [Algolia Crawler](https://www.algolia.com/products/search-and-discovery/crawler/).
+This project is directly written for and consumed by [Algolia Crawler](https://www.algolia.com/products/search-and-discovery/crawler/).

 🔐  **Secure**
 Leverages `Context` to isolate each page, prevent cookie sharing, control redirection, etc...